The role of robots in the education of the future

 There are different classes of domestic robots.
 Most of them are used to help in performing routine tasks and optimize the use of time, while others are used for entertainment.
 The classification can be simplified to indoor robots (for cleaning floors, ironing, cooking, security and surveillance), outdoor robots (cleaning gardens and yards, mowing the lawn, cleaning swimming pools), play robots (humanoid robots, electronic pets) and social robots (used to educate, provide company and assistance to people – such as the elderly and patients, and for telepresence).

-However, the nomenclature that classifies certain robots as educational robots refers to those that are used as an educational resource and fulfil a teaching purpose.
+However, the nomenclature that classifies certain robots as educational robots refers to those that are used as an educational resource and fulfill a teaching purpose.
 Their main goal is to develop a body of knowledge while fostering student engagement through emotion.
 Some of these could be included in some of the categories mentioned earlier.
 Robots have become an educational tool in many primary and secondary schools, increasing the interest in programming, AI and robotics.
 Universities are starting to include robot programming in their engineering degrees.

 -The role of personal robots in learning